pymupdf/PyMuPDF/docs/tools.rst

       .. note:: Except mentioned above, no other text extraction variants are influenced by this.
 This is especially true for the options "xml", "xhtml" and "html", which are based on MuPDF code.
 They extract the font name ``"Calibri-Light"``, or even just the **family** name -- ``Calibri`` in this example.

+   .. method:: unset_quad_corrections(on=None)

+      *(New in v1.18.10)*

+      Enable / disable PyMuPDF-specific code, that tries to rebuild valid character quads when encountering nonsense in :meth:`Page.get_text` text extractions.
+This code depends on certain font properties (ascender and descender), which do not exist in rare situations and cause segmentation faults when trying to access them.
+This method sets a global parameter in PyMuPDF, which suppresses execution of this code.

+      :arg bool on: if omitted, the current setting is returned.
+For other values the *bool()* function is applied to set a global variable.
+If *True*, PyMuPDF will not try to access the resp. font properties and use values ``ascender=0.8`` and ``descender=-0.2`` instead.

+      :rtype: bool
+      :returns: *True* or *False*.

    .. method:: image_profile(stream)

       *(New in v1.16.17)* Show important properties of an image provided as a memory area.
 Its main purpose is to avoid using other Python packages just to determine basic properties.